Cybersecurity Tips for Businesses With Remote Workers

 There are various encryption techniques that you can use to secure your business data.
 Two of the most commonly used techniques are:

 • Wi-Fi Protected Access (WPA): WPA, a successor to Wired Equivalent Privacy (WEP), is an encryption technique used to encrypt wireless devices and wireless internet connectivity.
-WPA allows for the strong data encryption across Wi-Fi; users and devices have to be authenticated before the transmitted message is decrypted.
+WPA allows for strong data encryption across Wi-Fi; users and devices have to be authenticated before the transmitted message is decrypted.

 • Virtual Private Network (VPN): VPNs are direct data tunnels connecting a device to a remote data location.
 Data transmitted within a VPN are fully encrypted and inaccessible to anyone else but the intended recipient.
 In addition, the IP addresses of devices using VPNs are masked such that all online actions are completely anonymous and untraceable.